-The view is interactive; moving the mouse over a method node pops up additional contextual information.
+Moving the mouse over a method node pops up additional contextual information.
 In the example, the contextual window says that the method #applyLayout defined in the class MOGraphElement has been executed 10 100 times, and has been executed on more than 3 732 distinct receiver objects (i.e., instances of MOGraphElement or one of its subclasses).
-It also indicates that this method always returns the same value for a given object receiver.
-While the blueprint emphasizes the three metrics indicated above (execution time, number of invocations, number of receivers), the contextual information provides useful data when one wants to know more about a particular method.
+It is also indicated that this method returns always the same value for a given object receiver.
+While the blueprint emphasizes the three metrics indicated above, the contextual information provides useful data when one wants to know more about a particular method.

-Within a class, methods are ordered along their height; this helps to quickly spot the costlier methods.
+Within a class, methods are ordered along their height.
+This helps quickly spot the amount of costly methods.
 For example, it is clear that among MOGraphElement's methods, 3 are dominating with respect to execution time.